 Be flexible and adaptable: Even the most well-intentioned plans and goals may shift over time.
 Hone in on your ability to adapt to new ideas and prospects.

 Brandeis equips you with the tools necessary to be successful in the professional world.
 Within six months of graduation, nearly 98% of Brandeis graduates are employed, in graduate school, or engaged in other meaningful activities year after year.
 We encourage students to work with our office early and often so we can better support them throughout their career exploration and beyond.

 You are the expert on YOU.
 The Hiatt staff are experts on career.
 Our job is to help you plan effectively and to find the information necessary to make informed decisions as they relate to your job search and career planning process.

 There is no “list” we can provide you of employers, graduate programs, jobs, or contacts that are a good “fit."
 We can collaborate with you on the resources and strategies to develop your own list and help prepare you for successful connections with alumni, employers and graduate programs.

 Your application materials will be written by you, and only you.
 When you meet with us, we'll help you describe your experiences while providing review and formatting suggestions.
-Your applications will differ for each entity you are applying for and will change over time.
-Though there is no template for life for you to follow, we suggest continually using the resources provided for materials on our website as well as meeting with our staff through drop-in and application-focused appointments.
+Your applications may differ for each type of role you are applying for and will change over time.
+Though there is no template for you to follow, we suggest continually using the resources provided for materials on our website as well as meeting with our staff through for application-focused appointments.

 We are not a placement office.
-Our job is to teach and enhance your career skill set to be able to navigate the search, application and hiring process.
-We will collaborate and support you along the way, but be sure that you are equipped with your own game plan to put in play to apply for positions.
-The same expectation should be set for all career fairs and networking events; it is on the student to make the most out of these opportunities and not to assume that an offer will be extended.
+Our job is to teach you to enhance your career skill set and allow you to be able to navigate the search, application and hiring process.
+We will collaborate and support you along the way, to be sure that you are equipped with your own game plan to put in place to apply for positions.
+The same expectation is true for career fairs and networking events; it is on the student to make the most out of these opportunities.